ZCatspurr/3650-G1/README.md

 ## Issues (Work In Progress)
 *Displaying Available Study Rooms
-*Updating the System of when a room is occupied *Button Functionality pertaining to loging in and joining a room
+*Updating the System of when a room is occupied *Button Functionality pertaining to logging in and joining a room